f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

   :align: center
   :scale: 70%

-You can then download the F5OS controller MIBS and sta standard Net SNMP MIBS as seen above.
+You can then download the F5OS controller MIBS and the standard Net SNMP MIBS as seen above.
 Repeat the same process on one of the chassis partitions to download the chassis partition MIBs.

 .. image:: images/velos_monitoring_snmp/image2.png
   :align: center